henry2004y/VisAnaJulia/docs/src/man/analysis.md

 ### Periodogram

 This is a group of techniques to determine the periodicity of data.
+Julia has implementations in the [DSP](https://juliadsp.github.io/DSP.jl/stable/contents/) package.
+Here we introduce the usage by looking at practical examples.

 ### Spectrogram